rapidsai/dependency-file-generator/README.md

 The top-level `files` key is responsible for determining the following:

-- which types of dependency files should be generated (i.e. `conda` environment files and/or `requirements.txt` files)
+- which types of dependency files should be generated (i.e. conda `environment.yml` files and/or `requirements.txt` files)
 - where the generated files should be written to
 - which architecture and CUDA version variant files should be generated
 - which of the dependency lists from the top-level `dependencies` key should be included in the generated files